Khaldosh249/Listener-And-Uploader/README.md

 # Make the script service in Linux

-run this script to create service file
+run this script to create and edit service file
 `sudo vi /etc/systemd/system/YOUR_SERVICE_NAME.service`

-the edit and paste following code
+then edit and paste following script
 ```
 [Unit]
 Description=Google Drive Uploader